TheWrightGuy/Experimental-parser-proof-of-concept-/README.md

 # Universal Documentation Generator (UDG)
-**summary:** A program that reads in a file path, and spits out documentation for any language in the form of a Universal Documnetation File (UDF).
+**summary:** A program that reads in a file path, and spits out documentation for any language in the form of a Universal Documnetation File ("\*.udf" or "UDF").

 ## Design

-It does stuff.
-Or it will
+The process of generating a UDF file is